 Hypar is the most technical option, and the most powerful if you have the appetite for it.
 Rather than generating one project type, it lets you build and combine “functions” that generate building elements, so a firm can encode its own standards and repeatable logic into reusable generators.
 It is automation infrastructure for AEC more than a single-purpose app.

 Watch-outs: it rewards computational-design skills.
-Smaller firms without someone comfortable in that world will get less out of it.
+Smaller firms without someone comfortable in that world will get less out of it, and $1,000 a seat is real money to spend on infrastructure that only pays off once somebody has actually built your firm’s functions.

 Hypar.
 Generative design automation for building systems.